PeterCamilleri/CX16/docs/virtual_machines.md

 instructions

 Possible choices for the X16 are the 40K low RAM or in one of the unused banks of flash memory, perhaps instead of the BASIC interpreter.
+It could also fit in one of the 8k banks of the high RAM, but that would severely complicate the use of high memory for anything else.

 * Where will the target program reside?